DigitalNomad1001/Item_Catalog_Application/README.md

-**Different views were deveolped according to the provided guide:**
+**Different views were deveolped according to the provided guide:**git

 ```
 Homepage displays all current categories along with the latest added items.